RubixML/ML/README.md

 ---
 ### Clusterers
 Clustering is a technique in machine learning that focuses on grouping samples in such a way that the groups are similar.
-Clusterers take unlabeled data points and assign them a label (cluster).
-The value of each prediction is the cluster number each sample was assigned to (ex.
-1, 2, ..., c).
+Another way of looking at it is that clusterers take unlabeled data points and assign them a label (cluster number).

 ### DBSCAN
-Density-Based Spatial Clustering of Applications with Noise is a clustering algorithm able to find non-linearly separable and arbitrarily-shaped clusters.
-In addition, DBSCAN also has the ability to mark outliers as *noise* and thus can be used as a quasi [Anomaly Detector](#anomaly-detectors).
+*Density-Based Spatial Clustering of Applications with Noise* is a clustering algorithm able to find non-linearly separable and arbitrarily-shaped clusters.
+In addition, DBSCAN also has the ability to mark outliers as *noise* and thus can be used as a *quasi* [Anomaly Detector](#anomaly-detectors).

 > **Note**: Noise samples are assigned the cluster number *-1*.